kukushi/SideMenu/README.md

 ## Overview

-*SideMenu* is an easy-to-use side menu  container view controller written in Swift 4.
+*SideMenu* is an easy-to-use side menu container controller written in Swift 4.

 Besides all the features a *Side Menu* should have, it supports: